 - All classes will be on-line in real-time using Zoom.
-Students must register once in advance for all meetings using the link: https://buffalo.zoom.us/meeting/register/tJMofumorz8oHNVBxpH6713WLrSw\kN-sBL6.
-After registering, students will receive a confirmation email containing information about joining the meetings.
+Students must register once in advance for all meetings using the link: https://buffalo.zoom.us/meeting/register/tJArcOypqTwpGtWBnHE5OMHrYMtwNsLkeHY6.
+After registering, students will receive a confirmation email containing information about how to join the meetings.
 Attendance is restricted to students using their UB Zoom-account. - Students are prohibited from sharing the registration link and subsequent meeting link, and doing so could lead to academic misconduct charges. - Students must logon in time.
 Cameras must be on, and clearly show faces.
 Adjust lighting conditions of the room when needed.
 Microphones must be muted at login time.
-When the instructor asks a question, students wishing or asked to respond must unmute, and mute once ordered to do so or after finished speaking. - If for whatever reason during the course the link will not work, or an ongoing class is interrupted either because of a failure on the side of Zoom or of the infrastructure of the instructor (interruption of power, internet access, ...), students need to stay on-line and wait for instructions over email while the instructor works out an alternative (Skype, Google chat, ...). - Recordings of the classes will be made available. - Students must attend all classes and must participate in class discussions.
+When the instructor asks a question, students wishing - or asked - to respond must unmute, and mute once ordered to do so or after finished speaking. - If for whatever reason during the course the link will not work, or an ongoing class is interrupted either because of a failure on the side of Zoom or of the infrastructure of the instructor (interruption of power, internet access, ...), students need to stay on-line and wait for instructions over email while the instructor works out an alternative (Skype, Google chat, ...). - Recordings of the classes will be made available together with class slides and any other useful information in the UB Box folder BMI504-2024-Class-materials. - Students must attend all classes and must participate in class discussions.
 See attendance policy regulations on page 10 for exceptions.